 No more than our members we are blessed to have great staff in Lansdowne, and I look forward to working more closely with Michael Diskin & Elayne Power in continuing to keep our club as successful off the pitch as we have been on it in recent years.
 Louis Preston is working away doing ongoing maintenance around the club house and I am sure along with myself we are all hoping to see our bar manager Dave Mangan very soon.

-To our sponsors, we continue to be extremely grateful for your support, put simply we could not operate without your generous and continued support.
+To our sponsors we continue to be extremely grateful for your support, very simply and realistically we could not operate without your generous and continued support.
 I urge all members to support our sponsors and invest in them as they have invested in us.

-I must also pay tribute to all of our club executive and sub committees, registration & fixture secretaries who along with our club Referees, Medical Staff, Matchday Doctors, Physios, S&C Coaches, Match day Stewards ensure our club is run as well as it can be.
+I must also pay tribute to all of our club executive, Trustees, sub committees, registration & fixture secretaries who along with our club Referees, Medical Staff, Matchday Doctors, Physios, S&C Coaches, Match day Stewards ensure our club is run as well as it can be.

-Our club’s great location and our great facilities are prized assets, but our greatest assets are our people, our members, you!
-We have great people involved in our club from the mini & youths right through to the 20s and seniors right down to the J3’s.
-These difficult times have made us all realise how much we rely on rugby as an outlet in our day to day lives and how we miss our people and our club.
+Our club’s great location and our great facilities are prized assets, but our greatest and most valuable assets are our people, our members, you!
+We have great people involved in our club from the mini & youths right through to the 20s and seniors right down to the J3’s these difficult times have made us all realise how much we rely on rugby as an outlet in our day to day lives and how we miss our people and our club.
 I urge you to look out for your fellow members and support the club as much as you can especially through what is sure to be a very different season ahead.
-To those of you and there are many who helped me bed in and feel at home in Lansdowne FC and guided me along the way to the lofty heights as President of this great club, I thank you.
-I wish all of our teams. members and sponsors well for the upcoming season I look forward to welcoming everyone to Lansdowne FC hopefully in the very near future. #LFCTID
+To those of you and there are many who helped me bed in and feel at home in Lansdowne FC over the years and guided me along the way to the lofty heights as President of this great club, I thank you and will continue to rely on your valuable and welcomed advice.
+I wish all of our teams. members and sponsors well for the upcoming season I look forward to welcoming all visitors to Lansdowne FC hopefully in the very near future. #LFCTID

 Yours in rugby,